aichbauer/express-graphql-boilerplate/README.md

   GraphQLList,
 } = require('graphql');

-// import the model and the type const UserType = require('../../models/User/UserType');
+// import the Model and the Type const UserType = require('../../models/User/UserType');
 const User = require('../../models/User/User');

-// create the query
+// create the Query
 const userQuery = {
-  type: new GraphQLList(UserType), // the type which it returns (an array of users)
+  type: new GraphQLList(UserType), // the Type which it returns (an array of Users)
   args: {
-    // arguements you are able to query
+    // arguments you are able to Query
     // notice no password field
-    // so password will send as respond
+    // so the password will not be send as respond
-    // neither can you query for it
+    // neither can you Query for it
     id: {
       name: 'id',
       type: GraphQLInt,